-While working on his Ph.D., Rob became increasingly interested in applying his education to both the art and science of making whiskey.
-Two years into the doctorate program, he was seriously considering leaving the medical research field to pursue his real passion.
-Rob enjoys science and discovering new things in the lab, but what really got him excited was the prospect of making a Texas whiskey.
-Around this time, Rob learned about Troy and Leonard’s new venture, so he gave them a call.
+While working on his Ph.D., Arnold became increasingly interested in applying his education to both the art and science of making whiskey.
+Two years into the doctoral program, he was seriously considering leaving the medical research field to pursue his real passion.
+Arnold enjoys science and discovering new things in the lab, but what really got him excited was the prospect of making a Texas whiskey.
+Around this time, he learned about Troy Robertson and Leonard Firestone’s new venture, so he gave them a call.
 As fate, would have it, they were looking for a Head Distiller.
-After they described their vision for a Fort Worth whiskey distillery, and specifically the equipment and production processes they intended to use, Rob decided to leave school early with a master’s degree and join the F&R team in September 2011.
+After they described their vision for a Fort Worth whiskey distillery, and specifically the equipment and production processes they intended to use, Arnold decided to leave school early with a master’s degree and join the Firestone &Robertson team in September 2011.

 Krys Boyd has been host and managing editor of KERA-FM’s flagship midday talk show Think since 2006.
 Krys began her career along the U.S.-Mexico border, working simultaneously at radio and television stations as a reporter, anchor and news director.
 A graduate of TCU, Krys returned to North Texas in 1999 to serve as News Director for Broadcast.com, and later Senior Producer of Broadcast News at Yahoo.